I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

 - My basic revision service does not include a significant terminology effort.
 I am available to provide terminology management/glossary development for an additional fee.

-Workflow and delivery
+Workflow and delivery for my Korean translation revision service

 When you commission the job, you must indicate the revision approach you wish me to take or what your budget is.
 After I accept the project, I will probably ask for advance payment.
 Occasionally I reject revision jobs when my initial assessment of the original translation quality determines that the budget is too low for me to do an acceptable job.